 Since your most recent role is likely to show your largest skill set, you want the recruiter to read this first because it proves how talented you are.

 6. Have I included employer names, job titles, and start and end dates for each position?

 At the very least, each position listed in your employment history or career summary must feature the company name, your job title(s), and the start and end dates of each position.
 It's also customary to include the location if it's relevant.
 You could write the details like so:

 Mmm yyyy – mmm yyyy Company Name, Location

-7. Have I focused my CV on what I'm currently up to, rather than what I did three to five years ago?
+7. Have I focussed my CV on what I'm currently up to, rather than what I did three to five years ago?

 If you're quite far along in your career, there's less of a need to detail skills and experiences from over 10 years ago.
 However, to avoid looking like you were unemployed, you must list the employer name, your job title, and employment dates at the very least.